aroberge/experimental/README.md

 ## To do

-- [ ] Add code/warning to remove code-block based transformations for console

 - [ ] Add code transformation illustrating rejected PEP 315  (do while)

 - [ ] Add version based on `imp` for older Python versions.